minkphp/MinkZombieDriver/README.md

 ```

 (Due to unresolved compatibility issues with newer versions of
-Zombie.js, **we encourage you to not upgrade to a version newer
+Zombie.js, **we strongly encourage you to not upgrade to a version newer
-than v0.13.0** at this time)
+than v0.13.0** for now.)

 ``` json
 {